 Licensure at the BSW level also depends on passing the ASWB exam.

-The application at this level costs $50; there is a $50 initial licensing fee which should also accompany the application.
+The application at this level costs $50; the $50 initial licensing fee and $10 state regulatory fee should also accompany the application.
 The examination will incur additional fees.

 (Click Here for the application forms)